JohnHop/libn-notes-and-examples/README.md

 ### Submodule Controller (Resolver)

 In the kernel there is a component called Controller that you can query in order to resolve Generic Netlink family names to their numeric identifiers.
-For example, with `genl_ctrl_resolve(nlsocket, "nl80211")` you can communicate directly with the kernel and query about the numeric family identifier from his name.
+For example, with `genl_ctrl_resolve(nlsocket, "nl80211")` (from `<netlink/genl/ctrl.h>`) you can communicate directly with the kernel and query about the numeric family identifier from his name.
 Execute `genl-ctrl-list` from `libnl-utils` program to get the complete list of families.